supergreenlab/SuperGreenOSBoilerplate/README.md

 Once connected you can set the wifi credentials with the following commands:

+(Try a few times if it complains about unknown host resolution, the firmware broadcast every 10 seconds.)
 ```sh

 curl -X POST http://supergreendriver.local/s?k=WIFI_SSID&v=[ Insert SSID here ]